Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of the crowd watching a game at the San Francisco Giants baseball park with the McCovey Cove in the background

-Head in for cocktails and an early dinner at Waterbar, one of the restaurants along the Embarcadero serving fresh-caught seafood.
-Try their oysters while enjoying up-close and personal views of the Bay Bridge and water.
+But first, dinner.
+Make your way to the Embarcadero for cocktails and an early dinner at Waterbar, one of the restaurants on the waterfront serving fresh-caught seafood.
+Try their oysters while enjoying up-close views of the Bay Bridge and water.

-Head over to the San Francisco Giants stadium, known as Oracle Park.
-The stadium is easily accessed via public transportation — just take the N train on the Muni light rail.
+From Waterbar, it’s only a 15-minute walk to the Giants stadium, known as Oracle Park.
+The stadium is also easily accessed via public transportation — just take the N train on the Muni light rail.

 Enjoy a lively baseball game with views over the Bay, and try to spot the kayakers in McCovey Cove.
 These fans camp out on the water, hoping to catch any home run balls that make it out of the park.